dwmkerr/hacker-laws/README.md

 > People in a hierarchy tend to rise to their "level of incompetence".

-The Peter principle is a concept in management developed by Laurence J. Peter, which observes that people in a hierarchy tend to rise to their "level of incompetence".
-In other words, an employee is promoted based on their success in previous jobs until they reach a level at which they are no longer competent, as skills in one job do not necessarily translate to another.
-The concept was elucidated in the 1969 book The Peter Principle by Peter and Raymond Hull.
+A management concept developed by Laurence J. Peter, the Peter Principle observes that people in a hierarchy tend to rise until they reach their "level of incompetence".
+In other words, employees are promoted (based on their success in previous jobs) until they reach a level at which they are no longer competent - as skills in one job do not necessarily translate to another.
+The concept was explained in the book The Peter Principle, which Peter co-authored with Raymond Hull in 1969.

 ### SOLID